 and develop the tools to build a better world around you.

-I always tell stories on -> Instagram
+I tell quick stories -> Instagram

-Send me a quick message on -> Twitter
+Send a quick message -> Twitter

 - Pastor in Metro Manila at Peace Church Philippines a Filipino church influenced by the historical Anabaptist/Mennonite movement.

 - Lecturer on Mennonite Peace Theology and Anabaptist history in the Philippines.

 - Peacebuilding Practitioner in the national peace processes of the Moro Islamic Liberation Front (MILF) the New Peoples Army (CPP-NPA) and the Armed Forces of the Philippines (AFP).

 - Experimenter in personal transformation through classic Christian spiritual practices.
 (Here)